yetanotherco/aligned_layer/docs/guides/1_SDK.md

 #### Errors

-- `EthError` if there is an error creating the rpc provider.
-- `ParsingError` if there is an error parsing the address of the contract.
+- `EthereumProviderError` if there is an error in the connection with the RPC provider.
-- `EthError` if there is an error verifying the proof on-chain.
+- `HexDecodingError` if there is an error decoding the Aligned service manager contract address.

 ### get_verification_key_commitment